 During our cooking vacation Pesto, Pasta, and the Cinque Terre, Chef Alberto teaches guests all about the cuisine of the area in two hands-on courses.
-Some of those dishes include freshly-made pasta, such as this delicious ravioli recipe that you can replicate at home.
+Some of those dishes include freshly-made pasta, such as this delicious pansoti (or pansotti) recipe, a type of wonderful Ligurian ravioli that you can replicate at home.
 This recipe for pansoti al sugo di noci (or ravioli with walnut sauce) makes six servings.

 Pansoti al Sugo di Noci (Ravioli with Walnut Sauce)